I posted a recipe on my social media that was simply “Strawberries and Cream.”

 It’s interesting how a specific food can create such strong reactions in people.
 I agree that the modern dairy industry we’ve created is inhumane, and I don’t support it with my purchases.

-I do enjoy eating dairy products, and purchase them from my local farmers.
+I do enjoy eating certain products, and purchase them from my local farmers.
 But when I was healing my thyroid, I took dairy out of my diet completely for two years!
 And, there is a reason for that.

 Energetically, milk (from any mammal) promotes growth.
 It’s designed to plump up the baby with as many nutrients as possible to help build their little growing bodies.
 I had a large goiter.
 The ideal diet for my thyroid condition was to take dairy out to reduce any more potential goiter growth.